rockthethird/Bible-Study/Diagram Practice.md

 Remember the outline is a tool for the teacher and although it must be grammatically correct there are multiple ways to get there.

+## Ephesians 5:25-33

+25a Husbands, love your wives,                                                              main statement 25b just as Christ also loved the church                                                    comparison 25a 25c and gave Himself up for her,                                                            parallel 25b 26a     so that He might sanctify her,                                                      purpose 25b 26b     having cleansed her                                                                 result 25b 26c         by the washing of water with the word,                                          manner 26c 27a     that He might present to Himself the church in all her glory,                       purpose 25bc 27b         having no spot                                                                  attendant circumstance 27a 27c         or wrinkle                                                                      parallel 27b 27d         or any such thing;                                                              parallel 27b 27e         but that she would be holy                                                      contrast 27b 27f         and blameless.                                                                  parallel 27e 28a So husbands ought also to love their own wives                                          comparison 25b 28b     as their own bodies.                                                                comparison 28a 28c         [Because] He who loves his own wife loves himself;                              causal 28ab 29a         for no one ever hated his own flesh,                                            causal 28ab 29b             but nourishes                                                               contrast 29a 29c             and cherishes it,                                                           parallel 29b 29d                 just as Christ also does the church,                                    comparison 29bc 30a                     because we are members of His body.                                 causal 29d 31a     For this reason a man shall leave his father and mother                             causal 28ab 31b         and shall be joined to his wife,                                                parallel 31a 31c         and the two shall become one flesh.                                             parallel 31a 31d             [although] This mystery is great;                                           concessive 31c 31e             but I am speaking with reference to Christ and the church.                  contrast 31c
+                Nevertheless, each individual among you also is to love his own wife        contrast 31d 31e                 even as himself,                                                        comparison 31e 33b and the wife must see to it that she respects her husband.                              parallel 28a

+### Outline

+#### Option 1

+Two ways a husband must love his wife as Christ loved the church

+1. By caring for her in the manner he cares for himself

+1. By sacrificing his closest relationships for her

 ## Ephesians 5:15-21

 ```txt